danibarna/floodGAM/data/README.md

 ## Data pipeline

-The data pipeline is the process
+The data pipeline is the process of building the `gamfelt` dataset from the raw streamflow data provided by NVE.
+The “findata quality control” step is described in the following section.

 ### Dependencies

-Building the `gamfelt` dataset with the scripts provided here requires:
+Building the dataset with the scripts in this repository requires:

 - the NVE database **HYDRA II**
 - access to the internal NVE system **lescon_var**